 In 2018, he signed with the Milwaukee Brewers and made his debut against the Chicago Cubs on May 13th.
 Freddy has a fastball that tops out at 97 mph, as well as a slider and changeup which he uses to vary his pitch mix depending on what hitters are doing (he threw 50 percent sliders last season).

-He has been praised by some observers for having impressive control - being able to throw strikes even when things get tough - while others have noted that he still needs work on refining his secondary pitches into consistent weapons.
+While others have noted that he still needs work on refining his secondary pitches into consistent weapons.
 Freddy is seen as someone who could develop into an ace pitcher in Major League Baseball if he continues to make strides in this area of his game over time.

 20. Corey Hart